mghabin/mghabin/README.md

 ### 🔭 What I'm Working On

 - Architecting the next phase of a major platform consolidation in educational technology
-- Exploring polyglot monorepo patterns (Bazel + NX) — building a reference architecture as a side project
+- Exploring polyglot monorepo patterns (Bazel + NX), building a reference architecture as a side project

 ---